 Pinball was outlawed in Los Angeles until the mid '70s

-Believe it or not, but the 1970s were the first decade since the ‘40s that pinball was scene as a legitimate past time and not an excuse for gambling.
-In 1974 the California Supreme Court ruled that pinball was more a game of skill than chance and overturned its prohibition in Los Angeles, which in turn created a need for new machines.
+Believe it or not, the 1970s were the first decade since the ‘40s that pinball was seen as a legitimate pastime and not an excuse for gambling.
+In 1974, the California Supreme Court ruled that pinball was more a game of skill than chance and overturned its prohibition in Los Angeles, which in turn created a need for new machines.
 Pinball cabinets like “Space Odyssey,” and the very leggy Playboy Magazine game sprung up around the city.
 Slowly but surely the ban on pinball went away and one of the greatest national pastimes filled the arcades of America.

 Burger King must have had a surplus of orange paint in the '70s

 Burger King got its start in 1953, but things really started taking off when former McDonald’s executive Donald N. Smith started revamping their image as an alternative to the clown.
-Smith didn’t just slap on a new coat of paint, he took away the power that franchises had to make up their own menus, he streamlined the food and even instituted breakfast across the board.
+Smith didn’t just slap on a new coat of paint but took away the power that franchises had to make up their own menus.
+He also streamlined the food and even instituted breakfast across the board.
 A big part of the new Burger King was to revitalize the restaurant’s look by creating a new color scheme that made use of red, orange, brown, and yellow.
-It was just ‘70s, it was uber ‘70s.
+It wasn't just the ‘70s, it was the uber ‘70s.
 It was a striking move that made the restaurant stand out, creating an exciting number two in the burger world.

 The founders of Microsoft in 1975